leo-editor/leo-editor/leo/doc/demo.md

 **Controlling the presentation**: The **demo-next** command executes the next demo script.
 The **demo-prev** command executes the previous demo.
 The presentation ends after executing the last demo script.
 The **demo-end** command ends the demo early.
 Presentations can be made fully automated by having demo scripts move from slide to slide with appropriate delays between each.

-**Adding graphic to slides**: Demo scripts may use predefined **graphics classes** to show callouts, subtitles or images or other graphics elements.
-These graphics elements persist from slide to slide until deleted.
+**Adding graphic to slides**: Demo scripts may use predefined **graphics classes** to show callouts, subtitles or images.
+These graphics persist from slide to slide until deleted.
 Subclasses of Demo may easily subclass the predefined classes.

 # Graphics classes

-The demo.py file defines 5 classes that create graphical elements.
+The demo.py file defines 5 classes that create graphics.
 All classes add the created widget to demo.widgets, ensuring that the widget remains visible.

 **arguments**: All classes have defaults, shown below, that subclasses may change.
 Unless noted, position=None centers the widget in the middle of the body pane.